Japanese a5 Wagyu Whole Rib Cap

 Shabu-shabu is a light and healthy meal made with strips of meat even thinner than those used for sukiyaki.
 The beef strips are briefly cooked in a simmering kombu kelp broth.

 Note: This rib cap is sold from fresh in its original imported state.
-Light trimming may be required to suit your preference.
+Trimming off excess fat may be required to suit your preference.

 Origin: Hyogo Prefecture, Japan